Thunderstorm statistics in 2023

 Although homeowners insurance does cover you from thunderstorm damage, there are proactive steps you can take to properly secure your home from the risk of severe thunderstorms.

-If you live in an area that is prone to lightning and thunderstorms, you may want to consider installing a lightning protection system and surge protector devices.
+If you live in an area that is prone to lightning and thunderstorms, consider installing a lightning protection system and surge protector devices.
 A lightning protection system can redirect lightning into the ground instead of it flowing through your home’s gas system or electrical wiring.

 It’s also smart to keep your roof well maintained to avoid severe damage.
 You may want to consider installing storm resistant shutters, windows, and doors as well.
-By taking these proactive steps to safely fortify your home, your insurance company may actually give you a discount on your premiums - most insurers offer safety measures and new roof discounts.
+By taking these proactive wind mitigation steps to fortify your home, your insurance company will typically reward you with a discount on your premiums — most insurers offer wind mitigation and new roof discounts.

 References